 Piety level (*****): “Hand of Shadow”

 - Shadow Form - Turns you into a mass of shadows.
 Grants invisibility, immunity to poison, draining, torment, and hostile enchantments, and 50% damage reduction, but halves your melee damage and reduces your spell power.
 While in shadow form, you bleed smoke on every incoming attack, but doing so further drains your skills.
 The higher your Invocations skill, the longer this ability will last.
 (Costs 9 MP, 10-15 piety, yellow skill drain)

 Piety level (******): “Eternal Night”

 - No new abilities.

 While under penance, Dithmenos will sometimes punish you with one of the following forms of divine retribution:

 - 25% chance: Dithmenos summons shadows, shadow demons, or a shadow fiend.
 Note that these will be durably summoned.
 Shadow fiends are possible only if your experience level is greater than 13.

 - 25% chance: You are put to sleep for 6 turns.

 - 25% chance: You are afflicted with a Sentinel's Mark for about 50 turns.
 This can be removed with a potion of cancellation as normal.

-- While Dithmenos doesn't mind you using Lightning Bolt, he will object if you set a tree on fire with it.
-Air Elementalists of Dithmenos should be careful in wooded areas.
+- While Dithmenos doesn't mind you using Lightning Bolt, they will object if you set a tree on fire with it.
+Air Elementalists of Dithmenos should be mindful in wooded areas.

 - Bleeding smoke (with or without shadow form) can create large areas filled with smoke reducing sight to 2 spaces for a short time.
 This can give you the edge you need to escape from or close to ranged attackers or casters.
 (Almost all opponents require sight to cast spells, healing being a notable exception.)
 The downside is that you have to get hurt for the effect to trigger, but at high piety the effect will trigger reliably on nearly any hit.